[Erkki’s DPA main page]

 - The path is normally 2 years long.
 As a part of that the student reports his progress on a blog and interacts with other diploma students and his tutors.
 In effect this web-page will be the portal to the progress on my path to the DPA.

 - The diploma includes normally at least 10 permaculture designs or one very detailed design which has been implemented.
 In my case there will be a master design for Iso-orvokkiniitty and sub-designs for different activities at Iso-orvokkiniitty listed in my portfolio.
-Possibly there will be one or two external designs as well.
+Possibly there will be one or two external designs as well and social designs.

 - During the course (and after), it is desirable to connect with projects and people who work to improve all aspects and conditions of life.
 Personal and on-site projects can also be considered.

 - Documentation of all these activities will be part of the portfolio.

 An other guideline to getting the Permaculture Diploma published by the Nordic Permaculture Institute.
 That is of course also relevant for me as I am active in the Nordic region and my Diploma should eventually be valid here.
 The UK Permaculture Association has published a Diploma Guidebook.

 For the purpose of educating myself and inspiration I am collecting links to other Diploma students portfolios.

 The path is presented as a portfolio which will be presented to the tutor and at least one other diploma holder (second tutor).
 The portfolio contains documentation of all the permaculture related work the student will have realised.

 - a dozen designs, or a complete design that has been implemented in the field

 - a list of training (courses, workshops, etc) received

 - a list of the trainings given and those where the student intervened